 There are some specific tasks that can help you settle back into your academic studies, depending on your situation.

-If you are returning to university to move into your next academic year, there is plenty of support available to help you return and reach your full potential for the year ahead.
+If you are returning to the University to move into your next academic year, there is plenty of support available to help you return and reach your full potential for the year ahead.
 From speaking to your personal academic tutor (PAT) and accessing a peer mentor, to developing your skills with the Learning Skills Hub and exploring your digital library.

 You may also be looking to complete a placement or work experience as part of your degree to help develop your skills, knowledge, and networks.
 If you are, then make sure you speak to our friendly Careers and Enterprise Team who can support you.
 This may be through finding opportunities, applying for the Career Development Fund, or knowing how to make the most out of your experience.

-If you are returning to university to move into your first year after a foundation year, there is plenty of support available to help you with the transition.
+If you are returning to the University to move into your first year after a foundation year, there is plenty of support available to help you with the transition.
 From speaking to your personal academic tutor (PAT) to accessing a peer mentor, and developing your skills with the Learning Skills Hub to exploring your digital library.

 Course Essentials will help you prepare for the next phase of your degree providing useful information regarding suggested reading, recommended preparatory tasks and your course contacts.

-Your course team will be in touch with details of your welcome week induction.
+Your Course Team will be in touch with details of your Welcome Week induction.
 This is an important introduction to your course as well as an opportunity to meet your new cohort and tutors.

 Whatever form your reassessment takes, there are some key things you can do to help get the best result available.
 There is a range of support available to give you the confidence to achieve your full potential.